 The San Diego City College Library offers 30 minute tours on the second and third week of the semester, see the schedule in the Anthropology Announcement folder

 I'll give extra credit for commenting on the previous Question & Answers, Critical Reviews or Video Critiques.

-You are required to do five, but you can do up to ten.
+You need to do five to get an A, but you can do up to ten.

 Write an essay about a lecture or museum visit and compare it to the concepts presented in your textbook.
 Several events are mentioned in the the Anthropology Announcement folder, you can propose your own events, and I will announce more during the semester.

 Draw a genealogical chart of your family that explores lineality and kinship terms.
 Try to use at least ten vocabulary words in a written description of the chart.